Warren Hills Regional High School

-Warren Hills Regional High School is a four-year public high school located on Jackson Valley Road in Washington Township in Warren County, New Jersey, United States, operating as part of the Warren Hills Regional School District.
+Warren Hills Regional High School is a four-year public high school located in Washington Township in Warren County, in the U.S. state of New Jersey, operating as part of the Warren Hills Regional School District.
 The school offers a comprehensive education for students in ninth through twelfth grades.
-The student population includes students from Franklin Township, Mansfield Township, Oxford Township, Washington Borough and Washington Township.
+The student population includes students from Franklin Township, Mansfield Township, Washington Borough and Washington Township, with students from Oxford Township attending on a tuition basis.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2014.

-As of the 2021–22 school year, the school had an enrollment of 1,126 students and 97.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.
-There were 83 students (7.4% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,066 students and 97.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+There were 103 students (9.7% of enrollment) eligible for free lunch and 33 (3.1% of students) eligible for reduced-cost lunch.

 History

 The present high school building located on Jackson Valley Road in Washington Township opened in September 1967.
 Before the opening of the school, students had attended Washington High School, which was repurposed as the new district's junior high school.
 An expansion of the high school building was completed in 1992, which included a new library and gym to accommodate the addition of students in ninth grade.
 A second expansion at the high school during the first decade of the 21st century added more classrooms, office space, gym/weight rooms, and conversion of the original gym to a new library to meet growing enrollment in the district.
 Recently, the district added an all-purpose athletic field, tennis courts, and practice field on an acquired tract of land on Jackson Valley Road.